 Shopping for and getting life insurance isn’t difficult.
 You can shop around online to get an idea of premium options, or you can call insurance agents or brokers to do some of the shopping for you.

-The Internet is flush with insurance shopping options, which can help you compare apples to apples and get life insurance quotes.
+The Internet is flush with insurance shopping options.
+They can help you compare apples to apples and get life insurance quotes.
 However, if you give these sites your telephone number and/or email address, expect to be contacted by salespeople for life insurance companies for months.
-We do maintain a list of life insurance options that is updated daily.

 When you get a life insurance quote, remember that it will be based on your estimated health class.
-The higher your health class, the lower your premiums because a higher health class means you’re less likely to die during your insurance term.
+The higher your health class, the lower your premiums.
+A higher health class means you’re less likely to die during your insurance term.
+So this makes you less risky to insurers and, thus, cheaper to insure.

-It’s possible to estimate your health class when you sign up for insurance quotes, but you should know that most life insurance companies will verify this.
-When my husband and I bought our life insurance policies five years ago, we had to meet with a home health nurse to be weighed and to have our blood pressure taken.
+It’s possible to estimate your health class when you sign up for insurance quotes.
+But you should know that most life insurance companies will verify this.
+When my husband and I bought our life insurance policies five years ago, we had to meet with a home health nurse to be weighed and to have your blood pressure taken.
 The older you are and/or the larger the insurance policy for which you’re applying, the more tests you may need to undergo to verify your health class.

 One thing to note as you shop around for insurance: different companies have different health class criteria.
-One company might knock you into a lower health class for slightly high cholesterol, even if you’re otherwise healthy, while a second company might have tighter blood pressure or family history restrictions.
+One company might knock you into a lower health class for slightly high cholesterol, even if you’re otherwise healthy.
+And a second company might have tighter blood pressure or family history restrictions.

 As you’re shopping around for life insurance, there are things you can do to reduce your life insurance premiums.
 Here are five:

-1. Apply earlier.
-Age is one of the largest determining factors for life insurance premiums.
+Age is one of the largest determining factors for premiums.
 The younger you are when you apply, the less you’ll pay for life insurance.
 So if you’re on the fence about applying now or later, go ahead and apply now.
 You can always add a second policy later or increase your coverage if you need more coverage as you age.

-3. Get less insurance.
-Depending on your situation, you may not need to replace all your income – or even half – for a decade or more.
+Depending on your situation, you may not need to replace all your income–or even half–for a decade or more.
 You could provide for your family’s needs with less life insurance.
 If you’re unable to pay a high life insurance premium, opt for a lower face value.
 Your family will still have some protection, but you won’t have to pay so much each month or year.
+Again, it’s better to go for a lower premium that you can actually afford each month than it is to let your policy lapse.

-5. Shop around.
 As with other insurance products, life insurance premiums can vary dramatically from one insurer to the next.
-So be sure you shop around for rates online, or talk with an independent insurance agent to find the best price for you.
+So be sure you shop around for rates online or talk with an independent insurance agent to find the best price for you.